bu-ist/id-product-feedback/README.md

-# ID Product feedback discussions
+# ID Product Feedback & Requests
 This repository is lovingly modeled after [GitHub's feedback repository](https://github.com/github/feedback).

 In this repository, you can find the [official Interactive Design product feedback discussions](https://github.com/bu-ist/id-product-feedback/discussions) for the following product areas, as well as an overall category for general product feedback: